freddieline/phantom-land/README.md

 I added an optional bookmark `name` attribute to make the bookmark urls easier to label.
 The overivew of all the bookmark links would show the `name` as link text if provided else the bookmark `url`.

-I used <a href="https://mui.com/material-ui/">Material UI</a> for text input and button components as they provide functionality for validation and the input labels look smooth.
+I used <a href="https://mui.com/material-ui/">Material UI</a> for text input and button components as it provides a visually appealing design language and handles the display of validation messages and input labels.

 ## Future improvements